Ferris Bueller (TV series): Synopsis

-Though based on the film, the series was not a canon continuation; rather it was set up to portray itself as being the "real life" situations upon which the film was loosely based.
-In the pilot episode, Ferris (Schlatter) refers to the film and expresses his displeasure at Matthew Broderick portraying him, even going as far as destroying a life-size cardboard cutout of Broderick with a chainsaw.
-However, no further references to the film within the series' continuity would be made after this.
-As in the film, the series focused on Ferris Bueller and his high school experiences at Ocean Park High, including dealing with his best friend Cameron (Brandon Douglas), love interest Sloan (Ami Dolenz), and sister Jeannie (Jennifer Aniston).
+Though based on the film, the series was not a canon continuation but is claimed in the first episode to portray the "real life" situations that inspired the film.
+Ferris (Schlatter) expresses his displeasure at being portrayed by Matthew Broderick, a cardboard cutout of whom he destroys with a chainsaw, although the series makes no later references to the film.
+The series focuses on Ferris Bueller and his high school experiences at Ocean Park High, including dealing with his best friend Cameron (Brandon Douglas), love interest Sloane (Ami Dolenz), and sister Jeannie (Jennifer Aniston).
+The series is set in Santa Monica, as opposed to the film's setting of Chicago.

-Although the film was set in Chicago, the series was set in Santa Monica.
-Like in the film, Ferris is liked by everyone as the "cool guy on campus."
+Ferris is liked by everyone as the "cool guy on campus".
 He is extremely popular, suave, and quick-witted and is a master of ceremonies who often breaks the fourth wall.
 Cameron is still a depressive neurotic who, through Ferris, is able to loosen up occasionally.
-Sloan is portrayed slightly differently in that she is not completely wrapped around Ferris's finger and has to be won over at times.
+Compared to the film, Sloane is not completely wrapped around Ferris's finger and has to be won over at times.
 Ed Rooney is the primary antagonist and always out to get Ferris but usually ends up foiled or humiliated.
 His secretary, Grace, is not a wise-cracking sarcastic, but a passive pushover with an unreciprocated crush on Ed.

 Jeannie is constantly at odds with Ferris and his being favored by all.
-Though she can be antagonistic, she has proven not all bad, albeit begrudgingly.
-In the film, Mr. and Mrs. Bueller's names are Katie and Tom, but in the series, they are Barbara and Bill; also, Ferris is a junior and Jeannie is a senior as opposed to the other way around in the movie.
+Though she can be antagonistic, she proves to be begrudgingly copacetic.
+Ferris is a junior and Jeannie is a senior, switching their grades from the movie, while Mr. and Mrs. Bueller's names are Barbara and Bill, as opposed to Katie and Tom.